-In order to minimize such routing problems, border gateway (A) should not advertise a route to some exterior network X via border gateway (B) to all of its BGP neighbors in other AS's until all the interior gateways within the AS are ready to route traffic destined to X via the correct exit border gateway (B).
-In other words, interior routing should converge on the proper exit gateway before/advertising routes via that exit gateway to other AS's.
+In order to minimize such routing problems, border gateway (A) should not advertise to any of its external peers a route to some set of exterior destinations associated with a given address prefix X via border gateway (B) until all the interior gateways within the AS are ready to route traffic destined to these destinations via the correct exit border gateway (B).
+In other words, interior routing should converge on the proper exit gateway before/advertising routes via that exit gateway to external peers.